FelixLabelle/felixlabelle.github.io/_posts/2024-4-28-nudge_active_learning.md

-# "Nudging" Active Learning to Learn Minority Classes
+# Original Work: "Nudging" Active Learning to Learn Minority Classes

 ## What is Active Learning?